Mac Software that I use regularly.

 Dropped

-QUICKSILVER -- I don't use this anymore, instead relying on SpotLight as my program launcher.
+QUICKSILVER -- I don't use this anymore, instead settling on Alfred.
 I never got into the advanced features of this program.
-I've also tried and rejected Alfred.

 Coconut Battery -- A free utility to display everything you want to know about your battery.
-But I've discovered all that information is available anyway.
+But I've discovered all that information is available in "About This Mac".

 DockStar -- shows count of unread messages in different categories on the dock.
 This should have been built-in the Mail program.
 However I decided it wasn't really necessary.